 Use bright, colorful cotton or flannel prints.
 Find our pattern here.
 Brightly colored fun prints are best for fitted sheets.

-Use a 22in X 30in piece of solid or colorful print fleece.
+Use a 22in X 30in piece of solid color fleece.
 Serge, or overlay/overcast stitch around edges to keep it from stretching.
 Here is a great video on how to do a serged edge using your sewing machine.
 That’s it!
-NOTE: As of 04/06/17 our biggest need is for solid color fleece pads in all shades of pink and blue.
-We have received an overabundance of patterned fleece pads.

 - Cottons or Flannels are acceptable for flat and fitted sheets.
-Cottons are preferred because they last twice as long as flannel.
+Cottons are preferred because they last 2 to 3 times longer than flannel.
+The flannel pills and fades badly after just a few washes in the hospital laundry.

 - DO NOT use pale colors.
 They will fade to white within one or two washes.
 Bright, bold colors will stand up to the harsh hospital laundry best.